DaveParillo/cisc192-reader/README.md

 The C++ version created by Barbara Ericson at the Unviersity of Michigan and is based on [How to Think Like a Computer Scientist: C++](https://open.umn.edu/opentextbooks/textbooks/how-to-think-like-a-computer-scientist-c-version).

-This textbook is based on [runestone interactive](http://runestoneinteractive.org/build/html/index.html).
+A textbook based on [sphinx-touchbook](https://github.com/DaveParillo/sphinx-touchbook).

-This book is meant to provide you with an interactive experience as you learn C++.
+This book tries to provide you with an interactive experience as you learn C++.
-You can read the text, watch videos, answer questions, and write and execute code.
+You can read the text, watch videos, answer questions, write and run code.
-In addition to simply executing code, there is a unique feature called 'codelens' that allows you to control the flow of execution in order to gain a better understanding of how the program works.

 # Using this book
 If you simply want to check it out, read it or whatever,